Wednesday, March 31, 2010

 Sanhedrin 15 – Appraisals

 Produce grown in the Land of Israel must have tithes separated from it, with the second tithe taken to Jerusalem and consumed there.
-If one wants to redeem it for money, and if its value is not known, three people are required to estimate it.
-Three merchant appraisers are required for this, and they can even be partners.
+If one wants to redeem it for money and its value is unknown, three people must estimate it.
+Three merchant appraisers are required for this and can even be partners.

-Items consecrated to the Temple need three appraisers to be redeemed, and consecrated lands need nine appraisers and a Kohen.
+Items consecrated to the Temple need three appraisers to be redeemed; consecrated lands need nine appraisers and a Kohen.

 Sanhedrin 14 – The Decapitation of the Calf

-If the body of a murder victim is discovered outside a town in the Land of Israel and it is not known who killed him, the town nearest to where the body was found has to take a calf that was never worked and bring it to a valley of unworked ground, where it is decapitated.
+Suppose the body of a murder victim is discovered outside a town in the Land of Israel, and it is not known who killed him.
+The city nearest to where the body was found has to take a calf that was never worked and bring it to a valley of unworked ground, where it is decapitated.

-Normally, however, the members of the Sanhedrin do not leave the Chamber of Hewn Stones in the Temple, since “Your navel is like a moon-shaped basin; let not the strength of the blend diminish...” is
+However, the members of the Sanhedrin do not generally leave the Chamber of Hewn Stones in the Temple since "Your navel is like a moon-shaped basin; let not the strength of the blend diminish." is allegorically referring to

-Art: Honoré Daumier - The Stomach of the Legislature the Ministerial Benches of 1834
+Art: The Stomach of the Legislature the Ministerial Benches of 1834 by